wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 excerpt: "It’s better to offer multiple ways to get in touch, so people can choose what suits them.
 Think about your visitors first, not just what’s easiest for you."
 date: 2025-08-27
 ---

+## Summary

+{: .lead }
 You want to reach out to customer service, and they say  *“Send us a WhatsApp message.”* What if you don’t use WhatsApp, or cannot make a phone call, or use the chatbox?
-{: .callout  .lead }
 By offering multiple contact options, you make sure every customer has a way to connect.
-{: .callout  .lead }

 ## Don’t make getting in touch their problem